Friday, 26 November 2021

 Another beautiful view of the Golra Railway Station.

-At the railway station three locomotives and a number of carriages are on display.
-These brightly painted locomotives and carriages are the main attraction of this museum.
-You can truly appreciate these marvels of old mechanical engineering in their natural settings.
-In addition to that, there are two light cranes and some other tools like, an electric generator, levers to change tracks, etc.
+At the railway station, three locomotives and a number of carriages are on display.
+These brightly painted engines and carriages are the main attractions of this museum.
+You can truly appreciate these marvels of old mechanical engineering in their original settings.
+In addition, there are two light cranes and several other tools, such as an electric generator, track-changing levers, and more.

 Freshly painted locomotives look even more beautiful in this beautiful setting.